0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 :::

-Bellow you can find a reminder how to manage password users under Linux.
+Bellow you can find a reminder how to manage users and passwords under Linux.

 ### How to create a user